projeto-integrado-eng/1phone-website/README.md

 # 1Phone: The sustainable smartphone

-This repository contains the source code for our project "1Phone" website.
+This repository contains the source code for the website of our project, ["1Phone"](https://pi-1phone.herokuapp.com/).